makenai/sumobot-jr/README.md

 # Sumobot Jr.

 Sumobot Jr. is an open source sumobot design made for [Nodebots Day](http://nodebotsday.com).
 Most existing sumo kits cost between $99 and $160.
-Since we're trying to keep our event costs, I decided to try to design a bot that could be put together for around $50 including the cost of the Arduino.
+Since we're trying to keep our event costs down, I decided to try to design a bot that could be put together for around $50 including the cost of the Arduino.
 The name and design are inspired by the simplicity and ziptied wood beauty of the [Prinrbot Jr](http://printrbot.com/).

 <img src="https://github.com/makenai/sumobot-jr/raw/master/assets/sumobotjr.png">